-Plate 12: Signage installed around the perimeter of the reserve regarding its designation as a Cat Prohibited Area
+Plate 13: Signage installed around the perimeter of the reserve regarding its designation as a Cat Prohibited Area

-Plate 13: Cat observed entering the reserve from residences on Rantons Road.
+Plate 14: Cat observed entering the reserve from residences on Rantons Road.

-Plate 14: Cat/dog door cut into fence to allow access to the reserve.
+Plate 15: Cat/dog door cut into fence to allow access to the reserve.

-- Install additional signs indicating dogs are prohibited from the reserve at the northern and southern entrance to the fire trail behind Rantons Road and also update the existing sign to include dogs at the pedestrian access path off Old Forcett Road. - Continue to educate residents and the broader community about responsible pet ownership and why it's important to exclude dogs and cats within the reserve.
+- Council to investigate options to allow dogs on lead along the fire trail so local residents can access the dog exercise area. - Install additional signs indicating dog restrictions (areas where they are prohibited or where they can be on a lead) at the northern and southern entrance to the fire trail behind Rantons Road and also update the existing sign to include dogs at the pedestrian access path off Old Forcett Road. - Continue to educate residents and the broader community about responsible pet ownership and why it's important to control dogs and cats within the reserve.
 This could incorporate information on the threatened Eastern barred bandicoot which is likely to utilise the reserve. - Consider installing wildlife cameras within the reserve to determine the extent to which cats are using the reserve.
 This data should dictate the need to undertake trapping.